A different time at Linnaeus University, with online studies and students participating from all over the world due to the pandemic.

 About the Student Welfare Office

 Common problems students seek for are anxiety, stress, sleeping difficulties, crisis, relationship problems, difficulties in concentrating or completing assignments, loss of energy, homesickness or difficulties in adjusting to life in Sweden.
 Talking to us a few times is sometimes enough but in some cases you can make up to a total of five appointments to see us.
 Appointments with us are free of charge and we treat all matters confidentially.
-In Kalmar you find the Student Welfare Office in building Falken, Nygatan 18.
+In Kalmar you find the Student Welfare Office in building Culmen.
 In Växjö you find us in the main building, house H, but for now we only meet students on zoom or by phone.

 Remember always to book an appointment before you visit us.
 We do not provide emergency services.
 To book an appointment please send us an email with your name and telephone number or give us a call.
 For an appointment in Växjö please use email@example.com For an appointment in Kalmar use the direct addresses to the counsellors/welfare officers.

 - Annelie Lundberg Welfare officer

 - Maja Guldstrand Landin Welfare officer

 - Linda Wörndle Welfare officer

 - +46 470-70 88 00